sermon: Maintaining Good Health (Part 11)

-Titus 2:10 Not purloining [or stealing], but showing all good fidelity that they may adorn the doctrine of God our Savior in all things.
+Titus 2:10 Not pilfering [or stealing], but showing all good fidelity, that they may adorn the doctrine of God our Savior in all things.

 The idea is that doctrine is the basic garment of this way of life, and the way it is lived is its adornment.
 It should match the doctrine.
 So then life has a match.
 It has to be congruous with the doctrine, making it attractive, thus causing people to admire it and to be drawn to it.

-We're going to go to Mark 9:20.
+We are going to go to Mark 9.
 This has a connection to what we just saw there.
-I'm going to use this as a starting point, a diving board, to go off onto something here.
+I am going to use this as a starting point, a diving board, to go off onto something here.

 I want to remind all of us that we have been affected by this to some degree.
 All of us have.
 Have you been influenced by the world?
-If you have been in the world, then you've been influenced by demons, and we've all been in the world.
+If you have been in the world, then you have been influenced by demons, and we have all been in the world.
 This is not God's world.
 Satan and his horde of minions created it, and they govern it.
 They are the principalities and powers that we wrestle against, and their influence permeates the entire system from top to bottom.
-This is why John said, "Love not the world, nor the things that are in the world: the lust of the eyes, the lust of the flesh, and the pride of life."
+This is why John said, "Do not love the world or the things are in the world. . .
+For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life . . ."